-The Mammoth Museum is Closed for the season.
+The Mammoth Museum is Open for the summer!

 In the meantime, check out this wonderful article in Roadtrippers Magazine, written by Danielle Bauter about Mammoth’s early Gold Rush days.